 The blocks look like regular traditional quilt blocks.
 But they aren't!
 Each of the shapes in the block is achieved by folding fabric into squares, rectangles or triangles and layering them.
 It was really fun and a very unique way to make blocks.
 The shapes are layered and sewn together around the outside edge of the block.

 For example, in this block, the shapes would be sewn together about where the cream border is.
 Then the borders (cream and green) were added, and then they were set with the red background.
 One very important tip for the folded blocks is to really get a good, sharp crease.
 I used Faultless Extra Crisp Magic Sizing and I really like the result.
 It's a bit hard to find here in Lawrence, so I order it by the case.
+I really enjoyed these blocks and I imagine that some day I might make a sampler from all 71 different folded blocks in the book.

 Keeping Curious!